weimin17/weimin17.github.io/_pages/home.md

 ## News
 - 2025-05: 2025-05: Two papers accepted to ACL 2025!
-Congrats the leading authors Chenlu Wang and Chaoran Chen, and all the collaborators!
-[CalD](https://aclanthology.org/2025.acl-long.1424/), lead by Chenlu and Prof. Ritwik Banerjee, proposes an efficient framework for detecting deviant or nuanced language using smaller models.
-[RPA Evaluation](https://aclanthology.org/2025.findings-acl.938/), lead by Chaoran, Bingsheng and Prof. Dakuo Wang, presents a comprehensive guideline for evaluating LLM-based role-playing agents.
+Congrats to all collaborators!
+[CalD](https://aclanthology.org/2025.acl-long.1424/), led by Chenlu and Prof. Ritwik Banerjee, proposes an efficient framework for detecting deviant or nuanced language using smaller models.
+[RPA Evaluation](https://aclanthology.org/2025.findings-acl.938/), led by Chaoran, Bingsheng and Prof. Dakuo Wang, presents a comprehensive guideline for evaluating LLM-based role-playing agents.
 - 2025-01: Three papers are accepted by [ICLR 2025](https://iclr.cc/), including one first-authored paper: VLOOD!
 - 2024-07: My first-authored paper, TrojVLM, is accepted by [ECCV 2024](https://eccv2024.ecva.net/)!
 We investigate the vulnerabilities in the generative capabilities of Vision-Language Models, with a focus on image captioning and visual question answering (VQA) tasks.
 - 2024-07: One paper is accepted by WACV 2025!